inspirum/balikobot-php/docs/client.md

 ### **TRANSPORTCOSTS**

-Method **TRANSPORTCOSTS** obtain the price of carriage at consignment level.
+Method **getTransportCosts** obtain the price of carriage at consignment level.

 The client normalizes the response by returning only transport cost data (drop **status** attribute).